 \subsection{Legacy Protocol Operation}

-The legacy MAC protocol operation in WLANs is based on the IEEE 802.11 distributed coordination function (DCF) specifications \cite{DCF} which employ carrier sense multiple access with collision avoidance (CSMA/CA) and binary exponential backoff techniques.
+The legacy WLAN operation is based on IEEE 802.11 distributed coordination function (DCF) specification \cite{DCF} which adopts carrier sense multiple access with collision avoidance (CSMA/CA) and a binary exponential backoff procedure.
 The AP periodically broadcasts the beacon frames containing network information.
 Typically, a STA associates with the AP through exchange of association request and response frames.
 Before initiating data transmission, a STA senses the medium and transmits only if it is idle.
-In case of a collision, i.e., no ACK is received, the transmitting STA takes a random backoff, which is uniformly distributed in the interval, \(\left[0, 2^k CW_{\text{min}}-1 \right]\) i.e., \(\mathcal{B}_{r} \leftarrow \mathcal{U}\left[0, 2^k CW_{\text{min}}-1 \right]\), where \(k\) denotes the backoff stage and \(CW_{\text{min}}\) is the minimum contention window.
+In case of a collision, the transmitting STA takes a random backoff, which is uniformly distributed in the interval, \(\left[0, 2^k CW_{\text{min}}-1 \right]\) i.e., \(\mathcal{B}_{r} \leftarrow \mathcal{U}\left[0, 2^k CW_{\text{min}}-1 \right]\), where \(k\) denotes the backoff stage and \(CW_{\text{min}}\) is the minimum contention window.
 In case of a successful transmission, the receiving STA generates an ACK after waiting for short interframe space (SIFS) duration.
-After a successful transmission, both the transmitter and the receiver STAs wait for DCF interframe space (DIFS) duration before next contention.
+After a successful transmission, the transmitter and the receiver STAs wait for DCF interframe space (DIFS) duration before next contention.